 - Bleeding in your eye

-- Eye redness, sensitivity to light, pain, or vision change
+- Eye pain or redness, trouble seeing, sensitivity to light, eyelid swelling

 If you notice these less serious side effects, talk with your doctor: